 4. Use the Offset Adjustment switch to adjust the baseline to zero.
-Press and hold the toggle switch to the left if you want to raise the baseline.
-Or, press and hold the toggle switch to the right to lower the baseline.
-If the baseline is more that 0.3V above zero, the High LED illuminates, and if it is less than -0.3V, the Low LED illuminates.
+Press and hold the toggle switch up if you want to raise the baseline.
+Or, press and hold the toggle switch down to lower the baseline.
+If the baseline is more than 0.3V above zero, the High LED illuminates, and if it is less than -0.3V, the Low LED illuminates.
 When the baseline is within 0.3V of zero, the LEDs are off.